 In 2016, he served as Scholar in Residence for a clergy retreat of Presbyterian ministers who were interested in learning about the midrashic traditions within Judaism.

-Rabbi Dan Gordon brings a unique sensitivity to interfaith weddings and other life cycle events, whether officiating by himself or sharing the sanctification with clergy from different traditions.
+Rabbi Dan Gordon brings a unique sensitivity to interfaith weddings and other life cycle events, including memorial services, funerals, naming babies and even private bar and bat mitzvahs.
+Whether officiating by himself or sharing the sanctification with clergy from different traditions, he is comfortable embracing other traditions in an effort to honor all participants and their loved ones.

 Thanks for stopping by.
 Wander the site to learn more.